Are you ready for the enticing aroma of baking apples and filling your kitchen with glorious memories of apple pie? Me too.

 - You can leave out the fruit as the original version did.

 - You can leave out fruit and add in unsweetened coconut.
 (I’m working on a version of that.)

 - You can add in different flavors.
 I used maple extract, but other ideas include an almond extract and depending on fruit used, an orange extract.

 - Use a rectangular bottomless tart pan (amazon) to cut into bars or make into a round tart or 6 mini tarts.

 The Baking Process for Grain Free Apple Almond Tart

 The first thing you need to do is par-bake the tart crust.
-Keep in mind that almond flour can burn easily so par-bake at 350 Degrees (see baking conversion chart).
+Keep in mind that almond flour can burn easily so par-bake at 350 Degrees (180 C. ).
 I only bake for about six minutes before filling with apples, almonds and heavy cream.
-I make sure to put foil around the edges.
+I make sure to put foil around the edges to avoid burning.